ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 Trying to determine if the //is_literal// flag should be passed through functions like //substr()// etc is difficult.
 Having a security feature be difficult to reason about, gives a much higher chance of mistakes.

+==== Reflection API ====

+It might be possible for the Reflection API to say if a the code calling a method used a literal string, but that's all it could do.
+It will not be able to support variables; or provide any future scope for these checks (aka "Phase 2").

 ===== Backward Incompatible Changes =====

 No known BC breaks, except for code-bases that already contain userland functions //is_literal()//, //literal_implode()// or //literal_concat()//.